Maqluba: Ingredients

-Maqluba can include various vegetables, such as fried tomatoes, potatoes, cauliflower, and eggplant, accompanied by either chicken or lamb.
+Maqluba can include various (fried) vegetables, such as tomatoes, potatoes, cauliflower, and eggplant, accompanied by either chicken or lamb.
 The most common are cauliflower and eggplant.
 All the ingredients are carefully placed in the pot in layers, so that when the pot is inverted for serving, the dish looks like a layer cake.
 Coastal cities often use fish in place of the meat.

 Maqluba is typically garnished with pine nuts and chopped fresh parsley.
 It is sometimes served with salad and fresh yogurt, and is often prepared for feasts and large gatherings.

 Politics

+Maqluba about to be flipped at a pro-Palestine protest in Iran, 2021.

 The dish has been a matter of controversy in the Israeli–Palestinian conflict, with Palestinians describing attempts to label the dish as Israeli as amounting to cultural appropriation.
 The dish has been used by Palestinian activists to mobilize people to join protests at Al-Aqsa Mosque in the Israeli-occupied East Jerusalem; in 2017, Israeli police arrested a Palestinian woman who had organized a maqluba eating gathering at Al-Aqsa.

+Maqluba has been used as a pro-Palestine symbol in protests in countries like Iran and the United Kingdom.

 Since the unsuccessful coup attempt in Turkey in 2016, which involved the Gülen movement, the dish has been seen as a "Gulenist delicacy" and eating or preparing it has been considered by some as evidence of membership of the movement.